juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/02_Data_Types_and_311.md

 Once you've accessed the dataset you will see something like this:
 ![311 Dataset](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/02_Data_Types_and_311/01_311_Dataset.png)
-Here, we need to filter the database to download only the records regarding noise complaints from October 2015.
+Here, we need to filter the database to download only the records regarding noise complaints the last 6 months of 2015.
 You could attempt to download records for a longer period of time, but the files might get too large.
 To filter the data do the following:
 * On the right-hand panel, where it says "Filter", create a small query with the drop-down menus that says 'Complaint Type' 'is' and then type in 'Noise'.
 Make sure there is a check-mark next to the word 'Noise'.
 You will see how the dataset is filtered and you only get the complaints of type 'Noise'.
-* Next, click on 'Add a New Filter Condition' and create another query that reads 'Created Date' 'is between' '10/1/2015 12:00:00 AM' and '11/1/2015 12:00:00 AM'.
+* Next, click on 'Add a New Filter Condition' and create another query that reads 'Created Date' 'is between' '07/1/2015 12:00:00 AM' and '1/1/2016 12:00:00 AM'.
-You should now see the data only for 'Noise' complaints created in October 2015.
+You should now see the data only for 'Noise' complaints created between the start of July and the end of December 2015.
 * Your filters should look something like this:
 ![311 Filters](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/02_Data_Types_and_311/02_Filters.png)
 * Finally, click on the 'Export' button at the top right-hand corner of the site and choose the 'CSV' format.
 Your file should start downloading then.
-* If you open your .csv file in Excel you will see that there are about 6,180 records and that they have both X and Y coordinates and Latitude and Longitude.
+* If you open your .csv file in Excel you will see that there are about 30,380 records and that they have both X and Y coordinates and Latitude and Longitude.
 In the next steps we will use these fields to add the 311 data to a qGIS map.

 #### Adding CSV data to qGIS
 * First, open qGIS and add the following layers (downloaded for the first tutorial):